submah/docker-tutorials/docker-images.md

 <img src="images/docker_image_layer.jpg">

 ### Building a Docker Image with a Dockerfile
-- Create a file loop.sh and append the below lines
+- Create a file loop.sh and append the below lines.

 ```bash
 #!/bin/bash